 The United States Secretary of State, Dr. Henry Kissinger, arrived in South Africa on Friday?

-The United States Secretary of State, Dr. Henry Kissinger, arrived in South Africa on Friday (17 September) for talks on Rhodesia and Namibia with South African Prime Minister, John Vorster.
+Background: The United States Secretary of State, Dr. Henry Kissinger, arrived in South Africa on Friday (17 September) for talks on Rhodesia and Namibia with South African Prime Minister, John Vorster.
 The visit is the latest in Dr. Kissinger's tour of African countries to try and find a solution to the problems.
 But Dr. Kissinger's arrival in Pretoria was marked by renewed violence in non-white townships throughout South Africa, which is having its own racial problems.

 SYNOPSIS: Dr. Kissinger flew to South Africa from Zambia, where he had met President Kenneth Kaunda.
 The Zambian President warned Dr. Kissinger that the possibility of bloodier fighting in southern Africa was "days rather than weeks away".
 The Secretary of State has earlier visited Tanzania, where he had talks with President Julius Nyerere, who expressed pessimism about Dr. Kissinger's tour.
 Dr. Kissinger is hoping that his talks with the South African Prime Minister may provide an area of negotiation with the black African leaders.